|previous section||contents||next section|

 If the leader is interested in a war but does not like the conditions made by the other guild, he can edit all fields from "Duration" until "Comment".
 The new conditions will be sent to the opposing guild whose guild leader can now accept, reject or edit the conditions.
-Once both guilds have agreed on the conditions and accepted them, the war will start after the next server save provided that both guild leaders have the agreed fee plus the additional war charge of 1,000 gold coins each in their bank accounts.
-If one guild leader does not have the sufficient amount of money in his bank account, the war will be delayed.
+Once both guilds have agreed on the conditions and accepted them, the war will start after the next server save provided that both guilds have the agreed fee plus the additional war charge of 1,000 gold coins each in their bank accounts.
+If one guild does not have the sufficient amount of money in its bank account, the war will be delayed.

 A guild leader can cancel a declaration of war anytime until the war has started.